Speed up app development without sacrificing security

 Pod and cluster autoscaling

 GKE is the industry’s first fully managed Kubernetes service that implements full Kubernetes API, 4-way autoscaling, release channels and multi-cluster support.
-Horizontal pod autoscaling based on CPU utilization or custom metrics, cluster autoscaling that works on a per-node-pool basis and vertical pod autoscaling that continuously analyzes the CPU and memory usage of pods and dynamically adjusts their CPU and memory requests in response.
-Automatically scales the node pool and clusters across multiple node pools, based on changing workload requirements.
+Horizontal pod autoscaling can be based on CPU utilization or custom metrics.
+Cluster autoscaling works on a per-node-pool basis and vertical pod autoscaling continuously analyzes the CPU and memory usage of pods, automatically adjusting CPU and memory requests.

-Enterprise-ready containerized solutions with prebuilt deployment templates, featuring portability, simplified licensing, and consolidated billing.
+Get access to enterprise-ready containerized solutions with prebuilt deployment templates, featuring portability, simplified licensing, and consolidated billing.
 These are not just container images, but open source, Google-built, and commercial applications that increase developer productivity.
 Click to deploy on-premises or in third-party clouds from Google Cloud Marketplace.

 GKE Sandbox provides a second layer of defense between containerized workloads on GKE for enhanced workload security.
 GKE clusters natively support Kubernetes Network Policy to restrict traffic with pod-level firewall rules.
 Private clusters in GKE can be restricted to a private endpoint or a public endpoint that only certain address ranges can access.